-Maintain a class load of at least 12 credit hours with at least 25% of coursework being traditional face-to-face delivery on campus.
+Maintain a class load of at least 12 credit hours with at least 50% of coursework being traditional face-to-face delivery on campus.

-Pay all outstanding balances with the business office.
+Pay all outstanding balances with the business office prior to move in day

-Pay the required housing damage deposit.
+Pay the required housing damage deposit and application processing fee.

 Complete the online application for housing.